hoko/hoko-docs/_posts/2015-04-08-benefits_coupons.md

 <a href="#" class="tab active">iOS</a>
 <a href="http://support.hokolinks.com/benefits/android/coupons/" class="tab">Android</a>

-Digital Coupons & Discounts are an excellent way of advertising on a low marketing budget.
-This marketing and sales hook, will enable you to sell more products and faster, besides promoting customer loyalty.
-On the other hand, it's also a great tool to increase brand awareness and drive traffic to your app.

-HOKO allows you create coupons links that can be reused throughout the mobile and desktop arena seamlessly.
+Create coupons links that can be reused throughout the mobile and desktop arena seamlessly.
 All you need to do is create a smart link with metadata, prepare you app to handle coupons and share the link.